relaernu/project_2/README.md

     12. Navigate to http://promenu.com.au:5000/ to view the project dashboard.

-    13. Click on the unique buttons to view pages, dashboard and visualisations.
+    13. Click on the unique buttons to view visualisations and pages.